Non-Hodgkin Lymphoma (NHL) is a type of cancer that affects the lymphatic system, usually found in the lymph nodes.

 NHL is the seventh most common cancer affecting adults in the United States.
 The incidence of NHL in the United States nearly doubled between 1975 and 2013, and more than 72,000 new cases were estimated to be diagnosed in 2016.

-Common signs and symptoms of NHL include swelling of the The watery fluid in the lymph system that contains white blood cells (lymphocytes). nodes (which is often but not always painless), fever, night sweats, unexplained weight loss, and lack of energy.
+Common signs and symptoms of NHL include swelling of the lymph nodes (which is often but not always painless), fever, night sweats, unexplained weight loss, and lack of energy.

 It is important to note that most patients with these symptoms do not have lymphoma, as diseases or conditions not related to lymphoma may cause many of these symptoms.
 A good rule of thumb is to seek medical attention if any of the signs or symptoms last longer than two weeks, or sooner if the symptoms are severe enough to impact daily life.